LLNL/H5Z-ZFP/docs/endian_issues.rst

 Endian Issues
 =============

-The ZFP library writes an endian-independent stream.
+The ZFP_ library writes an endian-independent stream.

-When  reading  ZFP compressed  data  on  a  machine with  a  different endian-ness    than   the   writer,    there   is    an   unnavoidable inefficiency.
-Upon reading data from disk and decompressing the read stream with ZFP, the correct endian-ness is returned in the result from ZFP before the buffer is handed back to HDF5 from the decompression filter.
+When  reading  ZFP_ compressed  data  on  a  machine with  a  different endian-ness    than   the   writer,    there   is    an   unnavoidable inefficiency.
+Upon reading data from disk and decompressing the read stream with ZFP_, the correct endian-ness is returned in the result from ZFP_ before the buffer is handed back to HDF5_ from the decompression filter.
 This happens regardless of reader  and  writer  endian-ness  incompatability.
-However,  the HDF5 library is expecting to get from the decompression filter the endian-ness of the data as it was stored to to file (typically that of  the  writer machine)  and  expects to have to byte-swap that buffer before returning to any endian-incompatible caller.
-So, in the H5Z-ZFP plugin, we wind up having to  un-byte-swap an already correct result read in a cross-endian context.
-That way, when HDF5  gets the data and byte-swaps it, it will produce the correct result.
+However,  the HDF5_ library is expecting to get from the decompression filter the endian-ness of the data as it was stored to to file (typically that of  the  writer machine)  and  expects to have to byte-swap that buffer before returning to any endian-incompatible caller.
+So, in the H5Z-ZFP_ plugin, we wind up having to  un-byte-swap an already correct result read in a cross-endian context.
+That way, when HDF5_  gets the data and byte-swaps it, it will produce the correct result.
-There is  an endian-ness  test in  the Makefile and two ZFP compressed example  datasets for  big-endian  and little-endian machines to  test that cross-endian reads/writes work correctly.
+There is  an endian-ness  test in  the Makefile and two ZFP_ compressed example  datasets for  big-endian  and little-endian machines to  test that cross-endian reads/writes work correctly.

-Finally, *endian-targetting*,  that is setting the file  datatype for an endian-ness that is possibly  different than the native endian-ness of the  writer,  is  currently  dis-allowed  with  H5Z-ZFP.
-Under  these conditions, the can_apply method will return 0.
-This constraint can be relaxed,  at the  expense of  an additional  endian-UN-swap  pass just prior to compression, at a future date if it becomes too onerous.
+Finally, *endian-targetting*,  that is setting the file  datatype for an endian-ness that is possibly  different than the native endian-ness of the  writer,  is  currently  dis-allowed  with  H5Z-ZFP_ because it is really a non-sensical operation with this filter.
+Since ZFP_ writes an endian-independent format, there is really no such thing as *endian-targetting*.